-Lastly, there is the importance of mastery in building a client’s self-efficacy.
+Lastly, mastery is important in building a client’s self-efficacy.

 Now imagine someone who comes to the gym for the first time.

-They’ve never seen most of the equipment on display and probably only know what a treadmill and an exercise bike is.
+They’ve never seen most of the equipment on display and probably only know what a treadmill and an exercise bike are.

 The other machines can be a little daunting.